we Make critical Change

 • Managers caught between leadership intent and team reality

-• Workarounds appearing after the surface agreement
+• Workarounds appearing beneath surface agreement

 How leaders respond determines whether execution builds ownership or quietly depletes capacity.